Up to 6 months 0% APR Financing Available! Learn More >

 Technical Considerations for Replacement

-When getting into the finer details of replacing an old system with R-454B, certified technicians should consider proper recovery, disposal and system performance expectations like:
+When getting into the finer details of replacing an old system with R-454B, certified technicians should consider proper recovery, disposal, and system performance expectations like:

 Refrigerant Recovery and Disposal